arjunkalburgi/CMPUT379ASSIGNMENT2/README.txt

 	Also wrong with connectClients() is that there is no logic in place to handle the case that 100 (NUM_THREADS) threads have connected to the server.
 Even if it's the same client exiting and reconnecting.
 This is not worth implementing with the time left, but you would fix it by dynamically allocating the pthread_t thread variable and polling the threads to check on which ones have terminated so you can clear them.

 HOW IT WORKS (STORE):
+	Typedef struct and a function to allocate memory.

 HOW IT DOESN'T WORK (STORE):
+	It's a pretty useless abstraction.

 HOW IT WORKS (SOCKETTALK):
+	Main functions: socket_write_encode() - socket_write_encode() has some logic for creating the string to send to the server.
+It abstracts some work and keeps encryption/64coding out of client_logic.

+	Other functions: socket_write(), socket_read() - both pretty useless wrappers.
+Don't do much.

 HOW IT DOESN'T WORK (SOCKETTALK):
+	works

 HOW IT WORKS (ENTRYPTION):
 	This code is mostly taken from lab material provided in CMPUT 379 LAB.